benton/fog_tracker/README.md

 ----------------
 What is it?
 ----------------
 The Fog Cost Tracker periodically polls one or more cloud computing accounts, and the current state of their associated "resources" -- Compute instances, disk volumes, RDS servers, and so on.
-Each time the accounts are queried, an ActiveRecord object (a BillingRecord) is created for each resource, containing the cost for that resource since the previous query.
+Each time the accounts are queried, an ActiveRecord object (a BillingRecord) is created for each resource, containing the cost for that resource over the given polling time.

 ----------------